 Will A Bike Trail Go Through Red Ridge?

-We support Oklahoma City’s vision for a continuous bike trail, and understand the concept included a potential path through the preserve.
-As our conservation efforts developed, it became clear a bike trail running through the preserve would disturb the natural environment and dramatically harm plants and wildlife.
-We are currently engaging with city staff as they work toward alternatives that will benefit all trail users while furthering Red Ridge’s conservation mission.
+We support Oklahoma City’s vision for a continuous bike trail and understand their tentative concept for the community, including a potential path through the preserve.
+As our conservation efforts developed, it became clear that a bike trail running through the preserve would disturb the natural environment and cause significant harm to plants and wildlife.
+We have engaged with city staff as they work toward alternatives that will benefit all trail users while furthering Red Ridge’s conservation mission, and as they plan to complete other unfinished sections of the trail.
 We look forward to sharing more information when it is available.
-For any inquiries regarding the bike path, please reach out to the OKC Parks Department at okcparks@okc.gov
+For any inquiries regarding the bike path, please contact the OKC Parks Department at okcparks@okc.gov.

 Have Kirkpatrick Philanthropies completed similar projects?